Sage/sage_crm_rest_api_client/README.md

 ## Usage

 Usings that are required:
--using Sage.CRM.Rest.Api.Interface;
+- using Sage.CRM.Rest.Api.Interface;
--using Sage.CRM.Rest.Api.Models;
+- using Sage.CRM.Rest.Api.Models;

 The Models are only required if you are not going to use generics and use the Models from the project rather.

 ## Creating the client usage
-SageCRMRestClient client = new SageCRMBuilder()
+SageCRMRestClient client =
-                              .SetBaseUrl("{http or https}://{server}/sdata/{crm}j/sagecrm2/-/") //this is your base URL in string format
+new SageCRMBuilder()
-                              .SetLoginCredentials("admin", "") //login id and password in clear text .Build(); //returns an instance of the SageCRMImplementation class
+.SetBaseUrl("{http or https}://{server}/sdata/{crm}j/sagecrm2/-/") //this is your base URL in string format .SetLoginCredentials("admin", "") //login id and password in clear text .Build(); //returns an instance of the SageCRMImplementation class

 ## Special Methods
 List of the methods on the Interface that will be available.